localhost433/localhost433.github.io/posts/entries/seminar-opensource.md

    Espeacially with internal/public, upstream/downstream branches in terms of workforce.
 Internal forks diverge too much from the public version.

 ## Opensource in Public Service

 Governments and organizations are adopting open source mainly for cost-effectiveness.
-Also there's a **UN Open Source Week**, which takes place in June and includes a hackathon, I might look into that later but it sounds fun.
+Also there's a UN Open Source Week(???), which takes place in June and includes a hackathon, I might look into that later but it sounds fun.

 ## How Projects Evolve